thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 ### gettext

-gettext refers to a set of utilities written as part of the GNU Project, designed to help programs support internationalization (abbreviated as i18n, meaning a program can adapt to different [locales] without an architectural re-design) and localization (abbreviated as L10n, referring to the process of adding translations for one or more locales).
+[gettext](https://en.wikipedia.org/wiki/Gettext) refers to a set of utilities written as part of the GNU Project, designed to help programs support [internationalization/i18n] and [localization/L10n].
+Translations are written by hand, often with the help of someone else, and can be changed at runtime without the need to re-compile a program.
+The gettext file formats are language-agnostic so anyone can help translate your program without having any programming knowledge.

 On Linux, gettext is usually available through your package manager.